wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 6. External Responsive Template: Agent listing

 == Changelog ==

+= 1.3.9 =
+* Added simple layouts to carousel and agents widgets.
+* Added Hectare to WPL units.
+* Trigger some events using WPL events API for notifications and logs.
+* Fixed specifications issue on Flex menu.
+* Removed useless CSS and CSS style options from flex edit screen.
+* Fixed some PHP notices.

 = 1.3.7 =
 * Fixed an issue in search widget layout.